analoghan/TourneyControl/README.md

     - Disabled when "Ring Open" is active
     - Disabled when ring is already started
     - Clears previous end_time to start fresh session
+    - **Validation**: Requires at least one belt rank to be selected (Color Belt or Black Belt)
+    - Modal shows warning and disables button if no ranks selected
   - **End Ring**: Records end time, completes session, and resets ring to default state
-    - All settings reset to defaults (Forms, Male, Tigers, Color Belts, etc.)
+    - All settings reset to defaults (Forms, Male, 8 and Under, Color Belts, etc.)
     - Ring automatically set to "Open" status
   - **Multiple Sessions**: Rings can be started/ended multiple times, each tracked as separate packet
   - **Session Data**: Each start/end cycle stored with timestamps and run time